The New Works Initiative (NWI) develops all forms of theatrical work at Westport Country Playhouse.

 Through an influx of rehearsals, readings, and workshops each season, the NWI provides an artistic home to writers and theater makers, offering the resources and support necessary to further the growth of their works.
 As a thriving theatrical institution, we have a responsibility to support artists who strive to break new ground and the scope of the American theater.

-As a continuation of our investment in new work, we’re launching the Playhouse’s first set of commissioned writers in 2020.
-These commissions will provide three playwrights with the opportunity to imagine, compose and develop a brand new play with us.
+As a continuation of the Playhouse’s investment in new works, these three commissions provide playwrights with the opportunity to imagine, compose and develop a brand new play with us.
 By providing appropriate financial and artistic resources, the Playhouse is fostering not only the creation of a new piece of theater, but also the growth and future of these three voices.

 This program is only possible due to the generosity of the Laurents/Hatcher Foundation.

-We are thrilled to bring new play development back to the Playhouse!
-2021 workshops and readings will take place over Zoom.
+In 2021 we were thrilled to bring new play development back to the Playhouse!
+2021 workshops and readings took place over Zoom.

 by Daniel Halpern